puppetlabs/cs-summit-hands-on/09_create_and_merge_pull_request.md

 1. Switch to the CD4PE GUI
 1. In the control repo page, click to see "New events"
-1. Note that there are only four validation jobs, and a queued Impact Analysis, but no deployments
+1. Note that there are only four validation jobs, and a queued Impact Analysis, but no deployments, because this is just a Pull Request
 1. Let the pipeline continue, and watch it stop right when it hits the pull request gate.

 Now we're ready to merge.
-Since a merge is just a commit the PR Gate will *not* stop the pipeline from continuing past it.
+Since a merge is just a commit the Pull Request Gate will *not* stop the pipeline from continuing past it.

 1. Switch back to the GitLab interface
 1. Verify that GitLab reflects success of the validation stage right in the merge request